HJvA/fshome/README.md

 ## Using the application <a name="Usage"></a>

-The application consist of 2 python3 programs: fsmain.py for aquistion and storage of the measured quantity values. and fssite.py serving graphical results to a browser.
+The application consist of 2 python3 programs: fsmain.py for aquistion and storage of the measured quantity values and fssite.py serving graphical results to a browser.

 Execute the following commands in a terminal: